Carrots are easy to grow, but the hardest thing for many gardeners is germinating carrots.

-How to grow carrots
+How to Grow Carrots

 Carrots can be sown a few weeks before your last spring frost up until a couple of months before your fall frost.
 We grow them in the spring and summer for a fall and winter harvest.

 Here are some important steps for success when growing carrots in your home garden.

 Loosen the Soil

-Definitely avoid manure as carrots will ‘fork’ instead of growing one straight root.
+Avoid manure as carrots will ‘fork’ instead of growing one straight root.

 They will also be misshapen if there are too many rocks underground because they have to grow around them.
 When you loosen your soil, also remove large debris and rocks.